appfuse/appfuse/archetypes/README.txt

   is linked (via svn:externals) to src/main/resources in the JSF archetype.
 * The src/test/resources directory is linked (via svn:externals) to the src/test/resources directory for each web framework.

+This means if you need to edit any files in src/main/resources, you should do it in both the Struts and JSF modules.
+The reason for this is because the Struts module needs some more files (i.e. struts.xml) in its src/main/resources and SVN doesn't support svn:externals on files at this time.

 Modular Archetypes
 =============================================================================